jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 \attrib{Clare Tan}

-### Finding Salvation
+### Finding *Salvation*

-Following our 16.5 hour push to the bottom of Vrtnarija the previous day, Tetley and I without discussion agreed on a pleasant ‘bimble’ for our last push of the expedition.
+Following our 16.5 hour push to the bottom of *Vrtnarija* the previous day, Tetley and I without discussion agreed on a pleasant ‘bimble’ for our last push of the expedition.
-Surprised that none of the other teams had pushed Gergely and Izi’s lead below Stuck in Paradise yet, we seized the opportunity with both hands: roll on glorious horizontal passage!
+Surprised that none of the other teams had pushed Gergely and Izi’s lead below *Stuck in Paradise* yet, we seized the opportunity with both hands: roll on glorious horizontal passage!

-We made our way to the pushing front leisurely, scrounging for hangers and maillons along the way after realising at Cheetah that we’d forgot to pack any, and enjoying a civilised ginger cake (“It tastes better sliced!”) and ciggie break in The Throne Room.
+We made our way to the pushing front leisurely, scrounging for hangers and maillons along the way after realising at *Cheetah* that we’d forgot to pack any, and enjoying a civilised ginger cake (“It tastes better sliced!”) and ciggie break in *The Throne Room*.

-Finally we got to Stuck in Paradise, the muddy pitch from hell and the furthest either of us had been in this part of the cave.
+Finally we got to *Stuck in Paradise*, the muddy pitch from hell and the furthest either of us had been in this part of the cave.

 “After you,” grinned Tetley.